Varese

 - Pizzeria Ristorante Il Veliero: Located near the lake area, Il Veliero serves a large selection of pizzas alongside pasta dishes and grilled meats.
 With a casual setting and family-friendly atmosphere, it’s a convenient option for a relaxed evening out.
 Price guide: € (Budget-friendly)

-Varese Gallery
+Varese Photo Gallery

-Places close to Varese
+Places Close to Varese

 - Lugano (approx. 30 km north of Varese): Located just over the border in Switzerland, Lugano is a picturesque lakeside city known for its beautiful lake, the Lago di Lugano, and surrounding mountains.
 Visitors can stroll along the lakeside promenade, visit the Parco Ciani, or explore the charming historic centre with its squares, shops, and cafes.
 Lugano also offers a variety of cultural attractions, including museums and galleries.